antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 Features:
 -------------------------------
-* Allows exporting of layers as either PNG or JPEGs
+* Allows exporting of layers as either PNG (8 or 24) or JPEGs
 * Can export JPEGs on a quality range from 1 - 12
 * Handles nesting in grouped layers